agflorezr/Clumped-isotopes-San-Carlos-Fault/README.md

-This is This repository contains the supplementary information of the article by Flórez-Rodríguez et al. (2026) about clumped isotopes in fault-related structures along the San Carlos Fault (Picos de Europa, NW Spain).
+This repository contains the supplementary information of the article by Flórez-Rodríguez et al. (2026) about clumped isotopes in fault-related structures along the San Carlos Fault (Picos de Europa, NW Spain).
 The first release can be accessed through DOI: